buhrmi/buhrmi/README.md

 ### [LiveStores](https://github.com/buhrmi/livestores)

 LiveStores augment Rails' ActionCable Channels with methods to update Svelte stores in real-time.
+These stores can be persisted locally for offline-capable apps.

 ## Old portfolio stuff